FlowCam Compares Favorably to MFI and Light Obscuration: Collaborative Study by Japanese Biopharmaceutical Consortium

 Currently the compendial method for quantifying subvisible particles equal to or greater than 10 µm and 25 µm uses light obscuration (LO), which is internationally harmonized in the U.S., European, and Japanese Pharmacopoeia.
 However, numerous reports have indicated that subvisible particles smaller than 10 µm could elicit immune responses.

-In this study, the size and count of 3 different subvisible particle preparations were analyzed using LO and FI (MFI and FlowCam) in 12 laboratories in an attempt to clarify the consistency of subvisible particles, and the analytical performance of each instrument.
+In this study, the size and count of 3 different subvisible particle preparations were analyzed using LO and FI (MFI and FlowCam) in 12 laboratories to clarify the consistency of subvisible particles and the analytical performance of each instrument.
 Three types of subvisible particles were shared across 12 laboratories and analyzed for their sizes and counts.
 Results were compared between the methods, FI and LO, inter-laboratories, and inter-instruments (FlowCam and MFI).

-It was determined that FI may be a viable alternative to LO, as it yields number of, and detailed morphological properties of subvisible particles.
-FI has been shown to be more sensitive than LO for highly transparent particles such as protein.
+It was determined that FI may be a viable alternative to LO, as it yields a large number of detailed morphological properties of subvisible particles.
+FI has been shown to be more sensitive than LO for highly transparent particles such as proteins.
 Moreover, FlowCam provided a relatively higher number of particles compared with MFI, and consistent results were obtained using the instrument from the same manufacturer in all three samples.

 Post Topics